Guest (The Leftovers)

 "Guest" is the sixth episode of the first season of the American supernatural drama television series The Leftovers, based on the novel of the same name by Tom Perrotta.
 The episode was written by series creator Damon Lindelof and supervising producer Kath Lingenfelter, and directed by Carl Franklin.
 It was first broadcast on HBO in the United States on August 3, 2014.

 The series is set three years after the "Sudden Departure" – an event which saw 2% of the world's population (approximately 140 million people) disappear and profoundly affected the townspeople.
 The characters of police chief Kevin Garvey and his family (wife Laurie, son Tom, daughter Jill and father Kevin Sr.) are focal points, alongside grieving widow Nora Durst, her brother Reverend Matt Jamison, and the mysterious cult-like organization the Guilty Remnant (GR), led by Patti Levin.
 In the episode, Nora attends a Departure-related conference in New York City as part of her job at the Department of the Sudden Departure.

 According to Nielsen Media Research, the episode was seen by an estimated 1.47 million household viewers and gained a 0.7 ratings share among adults aged 18–49.
-The episode received critical acclaim, with critics praising Carrie Coon's performance, writing, character development and emotional tone.
+The episode received critical acclaim, with critics praising Carrie Coon's performance, as well as the writing, character development and emotional tone.